Moneya's Web Page

 Adoption fees are non-negotiable and can be paid by cashier's check, money order or credit card.
 We do not accept personal checks.

-Any issues that arise after adoption are the full responsibility of the adopter after the finalization of adoption.
+Post Adoption: Any issues that arise after adoption are the full responsibility of the adopter after the finalization of adoption.
+We highly recommend Pet Insurance.
 Adoption fees are only part of the expense of owning a pet, so we ask you to consider the costs for the life of the pet before adoption.
 We recommend pet insurance.

 Other Pictures of Moneya (click to see larger version):